Skip to content

 1. Place your KitchenAid Ice Cream Churner attachment in the back of the freezer to chill for 14-16 hours.
 (See Note)

-2. In a medium bowl, whisk together the egg yolks and 1/4 cup of the granulated sugar (55 grams) until the egg yolks are lightened to a pale yellow color.
+2. In a medium bowl, whisk together 4 egg yolks and 55 grams of granulated sugar until the egg yolks are lightened to a pale yellow color.
 You should be able to pull up your whisk and see the yolk mixture fall down into the bowl in a "ribbon," and that's when the mixture is ready.

-3. In a medium sauce pot, add the whole milk, heavy cream, and remaining 1/4 cup (55 grams) of sugar.
+3. In a small pot, add 360 grams of whole milk, 360 grams of heavy cream, and the remaining 55 grams of sugar.
 Stir to combine and place over medium heat.
 Stirring often, let this heat up until foamy or until it reads 165°F with an instant-read thermometer.

-4. Reduce the heat to low and scoop a spoonful (about 1/4 cup) of the hot milk mixture into the egg yolks.
+4. Reduce the heat to low and scoop a 1/4 cup of the hot milk mixture into the egg yolks.
 Whisk it into the yolks to temper them.
-Do this three more times to heat up the yolks.
+Do this two more times to heat up the yolks without cooking them.
 Then pour the egg yolk mixture directly into the pot.

-5. Stirring constantly, increase the heat to medium-low and mix the custard until it can coat the back of a spoon and reads 170°F on an instant-read thermometer.
+5. Increase the heat to medium-low and whisk the custard constantly until it can coat the back of a spoon and reads 170°F on an instant-read thermometer.

-6. Remove the mixture from the heat and whisk in the cocoa powder until it is fully combined.
+6. Remove the mixture from the heat and whisk in 28 grams of cocoa powder until it is fully combined.

-7. Strain this mixture through a mesh sieve into a bowl.
-To prevent a film from forming, directly place cling wrap on the surface of the mixture to seal it.
-Cover the bowl and store in the fridge for 12-16 hours to chill.
+7. Strain the custard through a mesh sieve into a bowl.
+To prevent a film from forming, directly place cling wrap on the surface to seal it.
+Cover the bowl and store in the freezer for 2 hours or the fridge for 12-16 hours to chill.
+If you're storing it in the freezer, check halfway through to ensure it didn't solidify.

 8. When you are ready to churn, take the frozen KitchenAid attachment out of the freezer and pour in the custard.
-Churn for 20-30 minutes or until the ice cream is thick and the texture of soft serve.
+Churn on the stir setting for 20-30 minutes, or until the ice cream is thick and the texture of soft serve.

 Notes

-This recipe can also be done with a proper ice cream churner.
+This recipe can also be done with a proper ice cream machine.
 I just reference the KitchenAid attachment because it requires some pre-planning.

 Serving: 0.5 cupCalories: 348kcalCarbohydrates: 22gProtein: 4gFat: 29g